MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/cosmos-readme.md

 ### AAD Authentication

 You can also authenticate a client utilizing your service principal's AAD credentials and the azure identity package.
-You can directly pass in the credentials information to ClientSecretCrednetial, or use the DefaultAzureCredential:
+You can directly pass in the credentials information to ClientSecretCredential, or use the DefaultAzureCredential:
 ```Python
 from azure.cosmos import CosmosClient
 from azure.identity import ClientSecretCredential, DefaultAzureCredential